henrysouchien/risk_module/Readme.md

 ### Plaid Financial Data Integration (`plaid_loader.py`)

-Automated portfolio data import from financial institutions:
+Automatically import your portfolio data from your brokerage accounts to save time and ensure accuracy:

 **Features:**
-- **Multi-Institution Support**: Connect to multiple brokerage accounts
+- **Multi-Institution Support**: Connect all your brokerage accounts in one place
-- **Automatic Holdings Import**: Fetch current positions and balances
+- **Automatic Holdings Import**: Get your current positions without manual entry
-- **Cash Position Mapping**: Convert cash to appropriate ETF proxies
+- **Cash Position Mapping**: Properly account for cash positions in your risk analysis
-- **AWS Secrets Management**: Secure storage of access tokens
+- **AWS Secrets Management**: Keep your financial data secure and private
-- **Portfolio YAML Generation**: Automatic conversion to risk module format
+- **Portfolio YAML Generation**: Convert your holdings to the right format automatically

 **Supported Institutions:**
 - Interactive Brokers